Comparison of IPC protocols¶

 RPyC (Remote Python Call)¶

-- Python-centric: Built specifically for Python applications.
+- Python-Centric: Designed specifically for Python applications.

 - Synchronous and Asynchronous: Supports both blocking and non-blocking calls.

-- Pythonic: Perfect for Python-based distributed applications.
+- Pythonic Design: Ideal for Python-based distributed applications.

-- Python-Only: Not suitable for polyglot environments (only supports Python).
+- Python-Only: Unsuitable for polyglot environments.

 - Python-centric distributed systems or microservices.